mhgar/assorted-interview-type-questions/README.md

 # assorted-interview-type-questions
 An assortment of answers to simple problems.
+The problems are specified within the files.